hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/07_price_sensitivity_discount_proxy_analysis/README.md

 - Prevent margin erosion from undifferentiated discounting
 - Identify segments that respond strongly to price or discount signals
 - Design segment-specific pricing and promotion strategies
-- Improve revenue forecasting with behavior-driven price elasticity insights
+- Improve revenue forecasting using behavior-driven elasticity signals

-> Pricing power is not uniform —
+Pricing power is not uniform.
-> **segment-level sensitivity determines whether price changes drive growth or risk.**
+Segment-level sensitivity determines whether price changes drive growth or introduce risk.

 ---